Managing Psychosocial Hazards in the Workplace

 The Law Around Psychosocial Hazards in the Workplace – What You Need to Know

 In late 2021, SafeWork NSW released a Code of Practice titled “Managing Psychosocial Hazards at Work”, outlining the legal requirements for organisations to either eliminate or minimize psychosocial hazards as much as reasonably practicable.
 Over the following years, the safety regulator has increased awareness through inspections, often asking businesses, “What processes do you have in place for managing psychosocial hazards?”
-Failure to comply has led to enforcement actions, starting with Improvement Notices and escalating to more severe penalties.

 In October 2023 the Sydney Morning Herald ran a news story around the staff exodus from a major Sydney hospital amid ‘toxic’ bullying claims.
 SafeWork NSW investigated and issued a series of penalty notices for “failing to manage the impact of work-related psychosocial stressors on staff”.